Exhortation. Encouragement. Motivation. I have seen these gifts in operation. I have seen what they can do… Let me back up.

 Writing for me is to intimately feel and express pain, and joy and fire and love.
 Who can contain such things?
 Fire is great for many purposes… but does that mean one wants to hold it?
 Perhaps… far enough away… on a stick, where it may be viewed and discussed and pondered without ever having to feel it.
 And so it often is with the issues that are on Heavenly-Dad’s heart.

 Having said all that, I shall write a couple of things I have seen and felt.

 I have seen first hand how a mob can be rallied to storm the homes of the innocent.
 I have watched in sands of time past how a nation will hearken unto the cry of a lone voice and step foot on foreign soil in the name of “….”
 I have seen babies taken from mother’s arms, and parents torn from their childrens’ desperate clinging grip; the nail scrapes around the back of the father’s neck evidence that the incident did not go without contention.
-Some of the most atrocious acts in history, and scripture tells us, is yet to come, have and will continue to be done under the “guiding leadership” of motivation and exhortation by those who would lead us.
+Some of the most atrocious acts in history, and what scripture tells us is still yet to come, have and will continue to be done under the “guiding leadership” of motivation and exhortation by those who would lead us.
 I have also seen what happens when His Bride is motivated to crusades and bigger gatherings, and programs and… things.